 1. Browse the Guidelines for Books and Conversation Starters.

 2. Review the Zoom Instructions.

-3. On April 24th, sign onto Zoom using the link that was email to you.
+3. On November 2, sign onto Zoom using the link in your confirmation email.

 Human Book: Flying 101: How My First Time on a Plane Took Me to the Other Side of the World

 At least not until August when I boarded one from Manila to Tokyo then to San Francisco.
 It was a high-adrenaline adventure, but it meant so much more than satiating my repressed wanderlust.
 It was the beginning of my Fulbright Foreign Language Teaching Assistant (FLTA) journey at Skyline College and the beginning of my life in a world I never thought I’d live to see.